IRS Tax Amnesty Program – Unreported Money | Tax Amnesty Program

 When a person seeks to submit to IRS Tax Amnesty, they are moving forward with a Voluntary Disclosure of U.S. and/or Foreign Income Reporting.

-Tax Amnesty/Voluntary Disclosure Program
+IRS Tax Amnesty Program

-This is becoming more and more evident from the list of recent Department of Justice indictments and convictions, Is that the U.S. government is actively enforcing offshore compliance.
+Here are a list of recent Department of Justice indictments and convictions, Is that the U.S. government is actively enforcing offshore compliance.

 Despite the IRS doing away with OVDP, there are still multiple tax amnesty programs you can use to avoid Tax Fraud, Tax Evasion & the IRS Special Agents.
 And, even if you were willful, there are options available to you outside of OVDP.